Change in Priorities for California Voters - California Political Review

 Education funding was not in the top five.
 If the new attitudes hold, that could be a significant factor come election time.

-Mark Baldassare, PPIC president, CEO and poll master observed as voters go to the polls to vote on tax increases for education measures: “This recent shift in spending priorities could have implications for California voters support for K-12 spending measures in the 2020 election cycle.”
+Mark Baldassare, PPIC president, CEO and poll master observed as voters go to the polls to vote on tax increases for education measures: ?This recent shift in spending priorities could have implications for California voters support for K-12 spending measures in the 2020 election cycle.??

 Joel Fox is editor and co-publisher of Fox and Hounds Daily.